hcote/TCP-UDP-network-connections/README.md

-## Hello world application to locally build different socket connections.
+## This is a 'hello world' application to locally build different socket connections.

 ## To create TCP connection
 1. In one terminal, run